apptainer/singularity-userdocs/singularity_and_docker.rst

 .. _sec:use_prebuilt_public_docker_images:

 ---------------------------------------------------------
-Making use of public images from the Docker Hub
+Making use of public images from Docker Hub
 ---------------------------------------------------------

 Singularity can make use of public images available from the `Docker Hub <https://hub.docker.com/>`_.
 By specifying the ``docker://`` URI for an image that has already been located, Singularity can ``pull``  it - e.g.: